miffili/20172018_100DaysOfCode/R2_dailyLog.md

 ### **D2 #100DaysOfCode // Jan022018**

 **resources & learnings**
-* Nature of Code: 1.
+* Nature of Code | 1.
 Introduction/Overview
   * Using Vectors in p5\*js
   * Building a physics engine in p5\*js

 **coding**
 * different variations of the randomwalker